 “I’m excited to welcome the new class of postgraduate fellows to our academic newsroom, they will work with me, Professors Giannina Segnini and Sarah Stillman on data-driven investigative and enterprising stories in the public interest,” said Kristen Lombardi, editor of CJI.
 “As in previous years, the new cohort will have access to Columbia’s subject-matter experts including scientists, statisticians, engineers and lawyers to tell stories informed and founded on multi-disciplinary collaborations.”

 The CJI postgraduate reporting program has a dual mission of supporting extraordinary recent graduates as well as helping to meet the gap for talent and investigative resources that burdens today’s newsrooms.
-It is a fully paid fellowship lasting from six months to a year, during which fellows partner with editors and senior reporters at top news organizations—The New York Times, The New Yorker, Slate, NBC and The Los Angeles Times—to publish stories that wouldn’t otherwise be possible.
+It is a fully paid fellowship lasting from six months to a year, during which fellows partner with editors and senior reporters at top news organizations — The New York Times, The New Yorker, Slate, NBC and The Los Angeles Times — to publish stories that would not otherwise be possible.

 The CJI news platform is organized in three verticals: